promptfoo/promptfoo/site/docs/usage/self-hosting.md

 Key points:

 - `-v /path/to/local_promptfoo:/root/.promptfoo` maps the container's working directory to your local filesystem.
 Replace `/path/to/local_promptfoo` with your preferred path.
-- Omitting the `-v` argument will result in non-persistent evaluations.
+- Omitting the `-v` argument will result in non-persistent evals.

 ### 4. Set API Credentials